moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 CMASS galaxies (z = 0.45–0.55) tiled into eighteen 512 h⁻¹Mpc cubes, spines
 extracted by both methods at matched length, and the networks stacked against Planck maps with footprint-matched rotated controls.
 Three things happened.
-First, a **~4–5σ Compton-y detection**: the extracted spine networks sit on measurably hot gas — the web the methods draw is physically real.
-Second, the Hessian's spines carry slightly more of that signal (4.8σ vs 4.1σ), consistent with everything above.
+First, a **Compton-y detection** — rising to **~9σ** under the strictest controls (nulls matched to the spine points' galactic-latitude distribution): the extracted spine networks sit on measurably hot gas, so the web the methods draw is physically real.
+Follow-up tests showed the signal is carried mostly by the gas of the survey galaxies' own halos — gas *between* the halos stays a ~2σ hint at Planck's depth.
+Second, the Hessian's spines carry more of the signal than the lift's on every statistic, consistent with everything above.
 Third — and this is the lift's one clean win, replicated from simulation to sky — its spine tangents align with the tidal eigenframe at 0.677 ± 0.016 vs the Hessian's 0.617 ± 0.016 across all eighteen tiles (isotropic null 0.5).
 The lifted